Best Western Majestic Hotel

 Upon check-in photo identification and credit card is required.
 All special requests are subject to availability upon check-in.
 Special requests cannot be guaranteed and may incur additional charges.

 Set in Mexico City, 200 metres from Zocalo Square, Best Western Majestic Hotel boasts a restaurant, bar and free WiFi throughout the property.

 All rooms come with a TV.
 You will find a coffee machine in the room.
-Every room is fitted with a private bathroom equipped with a bath or shower and shower.
+Every room is fitted with a private bathroom equipped with a bath or shower.
 Extras include free toiletries and a hair dryer.